-- (a) WorkCover has determined that ongoing conformance with the standards is a term and condition of registration as a self-insured employer. - (b) The standards are a set of standards and performance indicators that are used by WorkCover to evaluate an employer's performance in relation to prevention of injury in the workplace, compliance with relevant legislation, claims management and rehabilitation. - (c) WorkCover will undertake a regular evaluation of an employer's compliance with the standards in accordance with Chapter 8 of this Code. - (d) A copy of the current standards is Annexure A to the Code.
+- WorkCoverSA has determined that ongoing conformance with the standards is a term and condition of registration as a self-insured employer. - b) The standards are a set of standards and performance indicators that are used by WorkCoverSA to evaluate an employer's performance in relation to prevention of injury in the workplace, compliance with relevant legislation, claims management and rehabilitation. - WorkCoverSA will undertake a regular evaluation of an employer's compliance with the standards in accordance with Chapter 8 of this Code. - d) A copy of the current standards is Annexure A to the Code.

-2.5.3 Schedule 1 of the Regulations
+2.5.3.
+Schedule 1 of the Regulations

-- (a) Pursuant to regulation 12 of the Regulations, the registration of an employer as a self-insured employer is subject to ongoing compliance with the terms and conditions prescribed in Schedule 1. - (b) It is a condition of registration that the self-insured employer must comply with any policies or requirements notified by WorkCover from time to time in relation to the application of Schedule 1. - (c) WorkCover has determined the following policies and requirements in relation to Schedule 1. - (i) Provision of data provision.
+- a) Pursuant to regulation 12 of the Regulations, the registration of an employer as a self-insured employer is subject to ongoing compliance with the terms and conditions prescribed in Schedule 1. - b) It is a condition of registration that the self-insured employer must comply with any policies or requirements notified by WorkCoverSA from time to time in relation to the application of Schedule 1. - WorkCoverSA has determined the following policies and requirements in relation to Schedule 1: - (i) Provision of data

+A self-insured employer will be deemed to have complied with these obligations if it establishes and maintains a consistent and regular pattern of data provision.
 For these purposes, a 'consistent and regular pattern' will be:

-A self-insured employer will be deemed to have complied with these obligations if it establishes and maintains a consistent and regular pattern of data